The video includes:

 Bob Bailey and Parvene Farhoody introduce trainers of all disciplines to the concept of systematic dog training, using applied behavior analysis.
 They discuss how to utilize a scientifically based evaluation of a training session to increase efficiency.
 Bob and Parvene also share their techniques for using a mechanized training philosophy which allows them to construct a training program that will drive dogs to a higher level of performance.

-Also included in this 2 part DVD is:
+Also included in this 2 part video is:

 - Nancy Reyes “Relationship Assessment Tool (RAT)”